LCOGT/banzai/README.rst

     create_db('.', db_address='sqlite:///banzai.db')

 This will create an sqlite3 database file in your current directory called `banzai.db`.

-The list of command line entry points are in setup.cfg.
-You can see more about the parameters the commands take by adding a `--help` to any command of interest.

 If you are not running this at LCO, you will have to add the instrument of interest to your database by running `banzai_add_instrument` before you can process any data.